From Spotlight: Let’s-Get-Real Organizing Solutions

 No more can't-reach corners.
 Nothing quietly expiring behind a blockade of cereal boxes.

-To simplify even more, organize pullout shelves by purpose or meal: breakfast or dinner items, cans, baking supplies, etc.
+To simplify even more, organize pullout shelves in closets and cupboards by purpose or meal: breakfast or dinner items, cans, baking supplies, etc.

-You don't need a custom-cabinet makeover to get pullout shelves.
+You don't need a custom-cabinet makeover to maximize closet space with pullout shelves.
 Grab a kit from the hardware store.
 It's quick to install — and totally worth it on a groggy Saturday morning when the pancake mix is just a slide away.

 The before photo screams, "Maaahhhm, I can't find my..."